WHAT YOU SHOULD KNOW:

 Bradycardia is a slow heart rate of fewer than 60 beats per minute.
 A slow heart rate is normal for some people, such as athletes, and needs no treatment.
 Bradycardia may also be caused by health conditions that do need treatment.

 Follow up with your primary healthcare provider or cardiologist as directed:

 Write down your questions so you remember to ask them during your visits.
 You may need to see specialists for more treatment.
-If you get a pacemaker, your cardiologist needs to make sure that the pacemaker is working as it should.
-Ask your primary healthcare provider or cardiologist when and how he will check your pacemaker.
+If you have a pacemaker, your cardiologist needs to make sure that it is working as it should.

 Heart monitoring at home:

-You may need to use a home heart monitor to provide your primary healthcare provider with more information about your condition.
-This device may be called a Holter monitor, event monitor, or mobile telemetry.
-Your heart rate and rhythm may be recorded for a week or more, or only at certain times.
-Ask your primary healthcare provider for more information about Holter monitoring.
+You may need to use a heart monitor at home to provide more information about your condition.
+This device is also called a Holter monitor, event monitor, or mobile telemetry.
+Bring your monitor with you to follow-up visits with your primary healthcare provider or cardiologist.
+Ask for more information about the Holter monitor.

 For more information:

 Contact your primary healthcare provider or cardiologist if:

 - You are more tired than usual, even with treatment.

 - You have questions or concerns about your condition or care.